Auctions can be a great way to snap up property at the best prices – but only if you know what you’re doing.

 Once you’ve pinpointed the particular property you’d like to bid on, appoint a solicitor to check over the legal paperwork and speak to a financial adviser or broker about getting a mortgage on it.

-Bidding opens for typically 7 days.
-You’ll need to register your bid online - similar to if you were purchasing an item on eBay.
+Bidding opens for typically seven days.
+You’ll need to register your bid online, in a similar manner to how you would bid for an item on eBay.

-What you’ll actually be bidding for is an exclusive option to buy the property.
+What you will actually be bidding for is an exclusive option to buy the property.

 You’ll normally get 28 days to exchange contracts from the gavel going down.
-So use this time to instruct your solicitor to proceed, get your mortgage issued – and commission a survey of the property.
+Use this time to instruct your solicitor to proceed, get your mortgage issued – and commission a survey of the property.